 How is the formula determined?

-It’s complicated, as processes can get when they involved nearly 200 participants at the negotiating table (see chart below).
+It’s complicated, as processes can get when they involve nearly 200 participants at the negotiating table (see chart below).

 Breaking it down, each country’s contribution to the UN regular budget is based on a formula that, in theory, represents a country’s “capacity to pay.”